Centre for Demographic Research

 - Prof. Aušra Maslauskaitė (VMU Faculty of Social Sciences)

 - Dr. Karolis Žibas (VMU Faculty of Social Sciences)

 - Marė Baublytė (VMU Faculty of Social Sciences)

-- Dr. Sebastian Klüsener (Max Planck Institute for Demographic Research, Germany)
+- Dr. Sebastian Klüsener (Federal Institute for Population Research, Germany)

 - Ernesta Platūkytė-Didžiulienė (VMU Faculty of Social Sciences)